What Happens When You Stop Drinking Alcohol: An Honest Look

 Alcohol is a Group 1 carcinogen, the same category as tobacco and asbestos.
 It increases risk of mouth, throat, oesophagus, liver, colon, and breast cancers.
 The risk exists at all consumption levels.
 There's no safe threshold.

-The US Surgeon General's 2025 advisory noted that alcohol contributes to approximately 100,000 cancer cases and 20,000 cancer-related deaths annually in America.
-Fewer than half of Americans are aware of this link.
+The US Surgeon General's January 2025 advisory noted that alcohol contributes to approximately 100,000 cancer cases and 20,000 cancer-related deaths annually in America — and that less than half of Americans recognise this link.

 Removing alcohol removes this risk factor.
 Simple.